todogroup/todogroup.org/content/en/faq.md

 ### Private communication channels

-* **Private meetings:** This space is mean for TODO members-only, to share OSPO knowledge in a private sensitive setting.
-If you are a TODO Member and would like to get involved in these meetings, please contact info@todogroup.org spceifying your membership info.
+* **Private meetings:** This space is meant for TODO members-only, to share OSPO knowledge in a private sensitive setting.
+If you are a TODO Member and would like to get involved in these meetings, please contact [info@todogroup.org](mailto://info@todogroup.org) specifying your membership info.

-* **Private TODO Mailing list:** This space is mean for TODO members-only, to share OSPO knowledge in a private sensitive setting.
+* **Private TODO Mailing list:** This space is meant for TODO members-only, to share OSPO knowledge in a private sensitive setting.

 ## How can I start getting involved in the TODO Community?

-This is a list of the most useful places where newcommers can start getting involved with the community:
+This is a list of the most useful places where newcomers can start getting involved with the community:

 * [TODO Public Slack](https://slack.todogroup.org/)
 * Monthly Community Meetings
 * [OSPO Discussions](https://github.com/todogroup/ospology/discussions)
 * [GitHub](https://github.com/todogroup)

-## How is the TODO Steering Commitee elected?
+## How is the TODO Steering Committee elected?

 The TODO Steering Committe sets the policy and strategic goals for TODO Group.
 The Steering Commitee is elected by the TODO Members on a yearly basis. https://github.com/todogroup/governance#todo-steering-committee-tsc